flugg/laravel-responder/README.md

 ### Builiding Transformations

 The `SuccessResponseBuilder` actually delegates all of the transformation work to a dedicated `Flugg\Responder\TransformBuilder` class.
 We can use this class ourself to transform data.
-For instance, if the product and shipment transformers were bound to the models, we could replicate the code above we in the following way:
+For instance, if the product and shipment transformers were bound to the models, we could replicate the code above in the following way:

 ```php
 public function index(TransformBuilder $transformation)